-An overview of the extractive industries, including any significant exploration activities per EITI Requirement 3.1.
-The government's policy (i.e., the relevant legal provisions, actual disclosure practices including reforms planned or underway) on disclosure of contracts and licenses that govern the exploration and exploitation of natural resources.
+The assessment and asset to the relevant level An overview of the The government's policy (i.e., the relevant legal provisions, actual disclosure practices including reforms planned or underway) on disclosure of contracts and licenses that govern the exploration and exploitation of natural resources.
 Include an overview of contracts and licenses that are publicly available and a reference or link to where such info is published.
-The consultant should provide an overview of the impact of the Covid-19 pandemic so far in 2020 and 2021 on exploration, production, and exports.
-It is required of the Consultant to include in the report the following information: 1.
+The consultant should provide an overview of the The MSG to ensure that the information available on the websites extractive industries, including any significant exploration impact of the Covid-19 pandemic so far in 2020 and 2021 on exploration, production, and exports.
+It is required of the Consultant to include in the report of Ministries, Departments, and Agencies are up to date on the various websites for direct access by the IA.
+The MSG to provide any additional information, where gaps exist, for completeness.
+The MSG will consider: activities per EITI Requirement 3.1. the following information: 1.
 Overview of the extractive industries and any significant exploration activities.
-The MSG to ensure that the information available on the websites of Ministries, Departments, and Agencies are up to date on the various websites for direct access by the IA.
-The MSG to provide any additional information, where gaps exist, for completeness.
-The MSG will consider: • A narrative overview of sector developments and industry outlook in light of Covid-19 and the commodity price downturn • Effects of Covid-19 and the decline in prices on exploration or development plans • Description of informal activities in the four covered sectors, including artisanal and small-scale mining for gold and diamonds.
+A narrative overview of sector developments and industry outlook in light of Covid-19 and the commodity price downturn Effects of Covid-19 and the decline in prices on exploration or development plans Description of informal activities in the four covered sectors, including artisanal and small-scale mining for gold and diamonds.
 Information about the contribution of the extractive industries to the economy per EITI Requirement 6.3.
 The Consultant must collect and outline the extractive industries contribution to the economy in individual and aggregate forms Review and approval of the report